How long will data be stored in CaltechDATA?

 You can use the read API to load files in CaltechDATA into another application.
-For example, the web application at plots.caltechlibrary.org allows you to interactively plot two mineral spectra files (https://data.caltech.edu/records/208, https://data.caltech.edu/records/209).
-You can see the api code that generates this demo at https://github.com/caltechlibrary/caltechdata_plot.
+For example, the web application at plots.caltechlibrary.org allows you to interactively plot two mineral spectra files (data.caltech.edu/records/208, data.caltech.edu/records/209).
+You can see the api code that generates this demo at github.com/caltechlibrary/caltechdata_plot.
 Feel free to send us an email at data [at] caltech.edu if you'd like help integrating the repository with your application.

 Is there any charge for storing data in CaltechDATA?

-CaltechDATA storage is provided by the library at no cost in most cases.
-Users planning on depositing more than 500 GB of data should email us at data [at] caltech.edu to discuss your requirements.
+Groups get 500 GB of free storage in CaltechDATA provided by the library.
+Groups planning on depositing more than 500 GB of data should email us at data [at] caltech.edu to discuss your options.